JamesTiberiusKirk/BCS-Hackathon-2021/README.md

     - Shopping app
         - multi retailer integration
             - Tesco, HnM, Primark, Asda, etc.
+            - Shopping center wide area
         - being able to  scan with the app
         - pay from the phone
             - credit/debit card
-            - google/android pay
+            - google/apple pay
         - searchable list of items
         - shopping list that ticks off when u scan
             - with a tag system such as generalised "milk" rather than one specific brand
         - Possiblity to more easily integrate discoutns, loyantly cards, etc
-    - Trading bot crypto
+    - Bot crypto
         - Variable stop loss (Dumitru's Idea)
         - Trading logger
         - Custom event alarm